Team9HT2017/Group9HT2017/README.md

-# Group9HT2017 - HAUS (House-animated UML Simlulator)
+# Group9HT2017 - HAUS (House-animated UML Simulator)

 Welcome to the Git repository for the HT 2017 project about distributed systems!

 First launch instructions: